 Incoming search terms:

-- motley tool
+- use motley fool CAPS as investment tool

 I was looking at one of your reader comments.
 He was discussing a company called "country roads.Said it was owned by one of the smartest and richest men in the Netherlands.
 The company owns all new tanker ships with double-hull technology and is cash-rich with a good dividend history.